haons211/Vault/2 - Source Material/Others/Unity Slide Course.md

 -
 ### 1.4 Scence Creation and Management
 ##### What are scenes in Unity ?
  -  Scences are where you work with content in Unity.
-They contains all or part of a gảm
+They contains all or part of a game or application
+#####

 # References